forcedotcom/cli/releasenotes/README.md

 * FIX: If the `project deploy start` command fails to deploy a component, it now always displays the error along with the name of the failed component.
 (GitHub issue [2561](https://github.com/forcedotcom/cli/issues/2561), plugin-deploy-retrieve PR [#816](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/816))

 * FIX: We've updated the flag descriptions of the `--target-org` and `--target-dev-hub` flags in all relevant commands to say that the flag isn't required if the related configuration value (`target-org` and `target-dev-hub`) is set.
 (GitHub issue [#2538](https://github.com/forcedotcom/cli/issues/2538), sf-plugins-core PR [#455](https://github.com/salesforcecli/sf-plugins-core/pull/455))

-* NEW:  Ignore warnings and allow a deployment to validate successfully with the new `--ignore-warnings` flag of `project deploy validate`.
-This flag is similar to the equivalent flag of `project deploy start`.
-(GitHub issue [#2559](https://github.com/forcedotcom/cli/issues/2559), plugin-deploy-retrieve PR [#803](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/803))

-* CHANGE: We've added exit codes for many Salesforce CLI command failures to better help you understand what happened.
-In particular, commands that:

-    * Exit from a user-initiated Ctrl-C now return exit code 130. (sf-plugins-core PR [#445](https://github.com/salesforcecli/sf-plugins-core/pull/445))
-    * Fail due to an internal Salesforce error (AKA "gack") now return exit code 20. (sf-plugins-core PR [#442](https://github.com/salesforcecli/sf-plugins-core/pull/442))
-    * Fail due to a `TypeError` now return exit code 10. (sf-plugins-core PR [#442](https://github.com/salesforcecli/sf-plugins-core/pull/442))

-* CHANGE: We've removed the `--json` flag of the `apex log tail` command.
-Why?
-Because it didn't make much sense in the first place.
-The only way to exit the command is to enter Ctrl-C, so the JSON output can't be captured.
-And don't worry, we checked our telemetry data: this flag is hardly ever used.
-Get logs in JSON format with the `apex list log` or `apex get log` commands. (plugin-apex PR [#280](https://github.com/salesforcecli/plugin-apex/pull/280))

 * FIX: We've fixed a bug when running `apex run test -r junit` or `apex get test -r junit` in which you sometimes got the error `Invalid time value`.
 (GitHub issue [#213](https://github.com/forcedotcom/salesforcedx-apex/issues/213), salesforcedx-apex PR [334](https://github.com/forcedotcom/salesforcedx-apex/pull/334))